 While busy writing, Joe became a mentor for the Indiana University Media School’s Semester in LA Mentorship and the 2022 winners of the WeScreenplay’s College Lab.
 He’s additionally a mentee of the 2022 HRTS Mentorship Program, and was a script reader for the 2021 Diverso Minority Report Fellowship Program.
 He also runs a Young Adult Writer’s Group, co-runs the #WGAMix Discord server (of over 1700 writers) with monthly virtual mixers, and runs a TV Club for New Hollywood Association.

-He’s currently repped by Kate Prentice at 42 Management.
+He’s currently repped by Kate Prentice and Doorie Lee at 42 Management.